Ritalina/devops-excercise/README.md

 3.- Clone the repo

-4.- add in your .env the next enviroments
+4.- Add in your .env the next enviroments

 REDIS_HOST=redis